 Paul: So, what would have been your biggest influence growing up?

 Without a shadow of a doubt Lou Reid, but then again, in a moment it could be John Lee Hooker, because he can just turn you onto everything.

 For us Celtic and good bands seem to be intertwined would you agree?

 Absolutely.
 Again this probably comes to the left-wing thing where we find the best creativity.

 Ok, what would be your all-time favourite band and how did it influence yourself?

-I would say the original Mods influenced styles and fashions – everything it certainly influenced the casuals.
+I would say the original Mods influenced styles and fashions, it certainly influenced the Casuals.
 This again may sound snobbish, but I think if it wasn’t for the Mods you wouldn’t be listening to global music because it was them that explored even things like black music in America and made it popular.
-I recall an interview by the Rolling stones on radio one – they had just come of the plane in Chicago and they were asked what their favourite bands/artists were they all pitched in with the ISLEY BROTHERS, JOHN LEE HOOKER, BOBBY BLAND and SOLOMON BURKE.
-We then went searching for these artists … Mick Jagger mentioned Country and Western singers so we all went searching there.
+I recall an interview by the Rolling Stones on Radio One; they had just come off the plane in Chicago and they were asked what their favourite bands/artists were.
+They all pitched in with the Isley Brothers, John Lee Hooker, Bobby Bland, and Solomon Burke; we then went searching for these artists.
+Mick Jagger mentioned Country and Western singers so we all went searching there.

-Yes, I’m quite confident of 10 in-a-row but I think everyone, and anyone will pull out all stops for us not to get it.
-I don’t think it’s a guarantee by any means, but we have the football muscle to do it a lot will depend on Kieran Tierney actually.
+Yes, I’m quite confident of ten in-a-row but I think everyone and anyone will pull out all the stops for us not to get it.
+I don’t think it’s a guarantee by any means, but we have the football muscle to do it, a lot will depend on Kieran Tierney actually.
 This side is a good team, but we can become a very good team.